aspensmonster-school/ee4390-senior-design-i/weekly-reports/week-5.md

 I also read that this is apparently a rather common problem --output of a comparator "bouncing" like this-- and that the solution is hysteresis.
 I'm going to look into adding hysteresis and see if that solves the problem.

+UPDATE: Wednesday February 19 2014 0100:

+Adding hysteresis doesn't seem to help.

+Observation, when I trigger off of LINE rather than INT, the noise disappears completely, which indicates to me that there is indeed 60 Hz hum that's leaking in.
+On the Vcc supply rail, I don't read more than 5 mV of ripple though, and adding a 100nF ceramic cap diminishes this down to 2 mV or so, but doesn't get rid of it completely.

+I'm going to bring the circuit in tomorrow and see if there's a limitation with my scope.

+Also, I'm letting the RNG run through the night.
+Going to see if it can pass ANY of the dieharder RNG tests.